CoreyWarren/Independent-Component-Analysis-CWII/README.md

 This is an Independent Component Analysis python program designed by a team of computer science students.
+Corey Warren was put in charge of the code.
 The essay details the mathematics and science behind the procedures, and the code is well-documented and commented all throughout.

 # What is ICA?